ahadjidj/Streaming-Workshop-with-HDF/README.md

 ## Create an HDF 3.2 cluster

-For the coming labs, we will install a one node HDF cluster with NiFi, NiFi Registry, Kafka, Storm, Schema Registry and Stream Analytics Manager.
-We will use field cloud for this workshop but the instructions will work for any cloud provider (AWS for instance).
+For the coming labs, we will install a one-node HDF cluster with NiFi, NiFi Registry, Kafka, Storm, Schema Registry and Stream Analytics Manager.
+We will use the field cloud for this workshop but the instructions will work for any cloud provider (AWS for instance).

   - Connect to your OpenStack account on field cloud and create a VM with at least 16 GB of RAM (this corresponds to a m3.xlarge instance).
 Keep the default parameters and num_vms to 1.
 Note the stack name that you defined as it will be used to access to your cluster.
 Let's assume that your stack name is hdfcluster.
   - SSH to your cluster using the field PEM key ``` ssh -i field.pem centos@hdfcluster0.field.hortonworks.com ```
-  - Launch the cluster install using with the following instruction
+  - Launch the cluster install using the following instruction
   ```
   curl -sSL https://raw.githubusercontent.com/ahadjidj/Streaming-Workshop-with-HDF/master/scripts/install_hdf3-2_cluster.sh | sudo -E sh
   ```